the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

+= [TBD] TBD =

+* Fix - Serve a single event import url for Google Calendar on the single event view.
+[TEC-4235]
+* Tweak - Move and deprecate some methods specific to the Google Calendar link from Main to the new Google_Calendar class.
+[TEC-4235]

 = [5.12.4] 2022-01-19 =

 * Tweak - Minor CSS tweaks to align with the new shortcode based blocks in ECP.
 [ECP-1016]